ATLAS-Autoencoders-GSoC-2020-Closed/gsoc-assignment-alti-tude/README.md

 * `Atlas Task.ipynb` contains the main code for training and running the model.
 * `datasets/` contains the data in pickled format.
-* `models/` contains the latest model that will be used.
+* `models/` contains the models saved during training (both the best model so far and the latest).
-* `runs/` is used for logging of TensorBoard metrics.
+* `runs/` is used to store the details of each run of the model, in tensorflow event summary format.
+Needed for tensorboard logging
 * `graphs/` containss all the output graphs created.